Heritage

 Church orphanages

-• Nazareth House, Brougham Street, was a Catholic institution for girls.
-Boys were catered for at St. Joseph’s at Middleton, Riccarton.
+Nazareth House, Brougham Street, was a Catholic institution for girls.
+Both sexes were catered for at St. Joseph’s at Middleton, Riccarton at first; this later became boys only.
+Records of children cared for at these institutions are held at Regional House in Melbourne.
+Email the Regional House at regional.aus@nazarethcare.com

-• The Methodists had a boys' and girls' home in Harewood Road.
-Information on the home appears in W. A. Chambers, Our yesteryears, 1840-1950.
+The Methodists had a boys’ and girls’ home in Harewood Road.
+The story of the South Island Methodist Orphanage and Children's home, Christchurch, opens a new window is a history of the orphanage and children’s home which was opened in 1914.
+This history was published after the first twenty years of operation.
+Includes photographs of the buildings, staff and children.
+Other information on the home appears in W. A. Chambers, Our yesteryears, 1840-1950.
 The library also holds photographs of the home.

 Local body orphanages

-• The Girls' Receiving Home, managed by the Education Department, was established in 1918 in the Strathmore Hospital building in Ferry Road.
-A number of the girls appear in Christchurch City Libraries' church register transcripts.
+The Girls’ Receiving Home, managed by the Education Department, was established in 1918 in the Strathmore Hospital building in Ferry Road.
+A number of the girls appear in Christchurch City Libraries’ church register transcripts.
 The Home ceased operating about 1980 and was demolished in the late 1990s.
-Records, including details of children sent there, are in the Education Department records at Archives New Zealand, Wellington.

 Charitable aid